Do not leave “Common Sense” at Home while going on Safari in Uganda – Rwanda

 Safety and Security is a big concern for many travelers to Uganda – Rwanda.
-Common Sense is an integral part of staying safe here while on Safari.
+Common Sense is part of staying safe here while on Safari.

 Do not do here what you would not do in your home-country.
 The safest place to be is on a safari.
 You are not stumbling around on your own but guided with a plan and a driver-guide.